magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_questions-and-answers.md

 life and live simply, if you are patient and unselfish, you will understand the wisdom of Hui Neng.

-: You have said that and or concentration and insight, are the same.
+*Q*: You have said that samatha and vipassanā, or concentration and insight, are the same.
 Could you explain this further?

-: It is quite simple.
+*A*: It is quite simple.
 Concentration (samatha) and wisdom (vipassanā) work together.
 First the mind becomes still by holding on to a meditation object.
 It is quiet only while you are sitting with your eyes closed.
-This is samatha and eventually this is the cause for wisdom or vipassanā to arise.
+This is samatha and eventually this samādhi-base is the cause for wisdom or vipassanā to arise.
 Then the mind is still whether you sit with your eyes closed or walk around in a busy city.
 It’s like this.
 Once you were a child.
 Now you are an adult.
 Are the child and the adult the same person?
 You can say that they are, or looking at it another way, you can say that they are different.
 In this way samatha and vipassanā could also be looked at as separate.
 Or it is like food and faeces.
 Food and faeces could be called the same and they can be called different.
 Don’t just believe what I say, do your practice and see for yourself.
 Nothing special is needed.
 If you examine how concentration and wisdom arise, you will know the truth for yourself.
 These days many people cling to the words.
 They call their practice vipassanā.
 Samatha is looked down on.
 Or they call their practice samatha.
 It is essential to do samatha before vipassanā, they say.
 All this is silly.
 Don’t bother to think about it in this way.
 Simply do the practice and you’ll see for yourself.

-: Is it necessary to be able to enter absorption in our practice?
+*Q*: Is it necessary to be able to enter absorption in our practice?

-: No, absorption is not necessary.
+*A*: No, absorption is not necessary.
 You must establish a modicum of tranquillity and one-pointedness of mind.
 Then you use this to examine yourself.
 Nothing special is needed.
 If absorption comes in your practice, this is OK too.
 Just don’t hold on to it.
 Some people get hung